mixologee/tirvandor/tirvandor-project/blood-and-coin/markdown/QUEST-2.5-BREAKING-POINT.md

 **Read Aloud:**

 > *"While they slaughter each other, we steal what matters.
-King Thandris VII carries Component #4 as protective talisman.
+King Aldric IV carries Component #4 as protective talisman.
 General Marcus Vale (Aethoria) has Component #5.
 They don't know what they carry.*
 >
 > *You infiltrate both sides during battle chaos.
 Steal both Components.
 Bring them to me.
 I'll perform the ritual.*
 >